Kevin Angers

 Globe Bot – A Voice Controlled Globe Globe Bot – A Voice Controlled Globe

-Course Project - MIE438 (Microcontrollers and Embedded Microprocessors) CODE
+Course Project - MIE438 (Microcontrollers and Embedded Microprocessors)

 Ask the Globe Bot to point to any location, and it will spin and highlight the given location on the globe under a magnifying glass.